magnusnosnes/LineageHomology/README.md

 <img src="man/figures/README-unnamed-chunk-8-1.png" width="100%" />

-The figure shows squares with areas representing the transmission lineages’ sizes.
+**Figure 3:** The figure shows squares with areas representing the transmission lineages’ sizes.
 The text on the squares gives the estimated time of the MRCA and the number of tips in the transmission lineages.

 ## Tutorial